rolling-sagas/rs-doc/combat_dataset/README.md

 2. Enemies (Monsters + Cosmic Beings)

+3. Bonus & Penalty Die

-3. Weapons
+4. Weapons

-4. Combat Formula
+5. Combat Formula

 **Note that I will be utilizing *Call of Cthulhu* as the base infrastructure of the character data and combat formula.**